 Cumberland Team Wins ABA Student Tax Challenge

-Ninety-five teams representing law schools across the country entered the national competition sponsored by the ABA Section of Taxation, with the final rounds held at its 2011 Midyear Meeting in Boca Raton.
+The the final rounds were held at ABA's 2011 midyear meeting in Boca Raton.
 An alternative to traditional moot court competitions, the Student Tax Challenge asks two-person teams to solve cutting-edge and complex tax problems that might arise in everyday tax practice.

 “We are known for winning advocacy competitions and winning a tax competition shows the quality of our students and the depth of our program,” said Cumberland Dean John L. Carroll.

 The teams submit written materials in the initial rounds of the competition.
 The early round winners then defend their written materials before a panel of leading tax lawyers, judges of the U.S. Tax Court and senior attorneys from the IRS national office in Washington, D.C., at the annual meeting of the ABA Section of Taxation.